Enter-tainer/typst-preview/docs/intro.typ

   [It is super fast and responsive.
 It supports cross jump between code and preview.
 It also supports local fonts.], [It is not supported by the official typst team.
 It may also introduce some bugs because it have a different rendering backend from the official typst web app.]
 )

+== Acknowledgement
+This book is written in typst, and compiled to HTML using #link("https://github.com/Myriad-Dreamin/typst-book/")[typst book]